 - Princeton TV30 features Guild for Early Music instruments, people, and

 events; Anne Reeves hosts John Burkhalter and others in September 2014.
 Click here to watch

 HOLD THE DATE:

 marked the Guild's Tenth Anniversary of performing at the Grounds for Sculpture.
-The schedule of events included.
+The festivities concluded with "Purcell Jam,"

 where participating groups, individual musicians, and audience members performed Purcell's Come Ye Sons of Art.
 Click here